 In general, if the town revises the zoning along CTH A north of USH 41 to create the worst-case scenario, the impact on USH 41 would be minimal for any of the alternates.
-The impacts on CTH A and other local streets would be significant and the town would be aware of this when possible, changes in the zoning plan are considered.
+The impacts on CTH A and other local streets would be significant and the town would have to consider this when possible changes in the zoning plan are addressed.